cechallenge/cechallenge.github.io/challenge.md

 ### Constraints

  1. Prohibit adjustments and fine-tuning (re-training) that significantly reduce the accuracy of the model.
-  ※ Techniques that modify the model are not allowed, nor are modifications to weights and activations (e.g., quantization).
+  ※ Techniques that modify the model architecture are not allowed, nor are modifications to weights and activations (e.g., quantization).
  2. Allow a slight degradation of accuracy due to optimization and algorithmic adaptation.
   ※ Note that the 33B, 82.8%, presented in the LLaMA paper is not based on baseline accuracy, but on accuracy performed by participants and teams in their local environment.
  3. Prohibit the use of data other than the provided dataset.